inr-kit/numjuggler/help/mode.rst

     remove all external comment lines (external means between cards).

+minfo:
+    Count the number of words, complementary operators and estimate the size of MCNP lja vector

+remh:
+    Remove all (when possible) complementary operators.
+Complementary operators referring to transformed cell cannot be removed.

 uexp:
     Add explicit "u=0" to cells with no "u" parameter.
 This can be useful when combining several input files into one model using universes.
 When cells